-- Every student will be given a personal timetable containing room and seat details. - Seating plans will be posted daily on the Exams notice board (A Building, Ground Floor). - A seating plan will be available in each exam room (with invigilator). - A timetable for the whole season will be issued to all staff.
+- Every student will be given a personal timetable containing room and seat details. - Seating plans will be posted daily on the Exams notice board (A Building, Ground Floor). - A seating plan, with any students' Special Exam Arrangements clearly marked, will be available in each exam room (with invigilator). - A timetable for the whole season will be issued to all staff.